 2. Online savings account

-A brick-and-mortar financial institution isn’t the only place that you can shop for a savings account.
-In fact, online savings accounts offer an accessible way to manage your savings from your smartphone or computer anywhere in the world.
+A brick-and-mortar financial institution isn’t the only place to shop for a savings account.
+Online banks provide an easy, accessible way to manage your money from anywhere in the world on your smartphone or computer.

 3. High-yield savings account